MonkeInABox/ObsidianRepo/UNIVERSITY/AUTO3002 Mechatronics/Meeting 1 - 26-02.md

 > Will: Check makers laser cutting access

-> Everyone: Look into Arduino Mega, Read Rules, Think of Ideas
+> Everyone: Look into Arduino Mega, Read Rules, Think of Ideas and send to discord